National Liberation Front of Tripura: Peace Accord

 Tripura Peace Accord is the tripartite accord signed-in on 10 August 2019 by the Government of India, Government of Tripura and the National Liberation Front of Tripura (NLFT) to end the insurgency.
 The tripartite memorandum of understanding was signed by Satyendra Garg, Joint Secretary (Northeast) of Ministry of Home Affairs, Kumar Alok, Additional Chief Secretary (Home), Tripura and Sabir Kumar Debbarma and Kajal Debbarma of NLFT.

+On 4 September 2024, the remaining faction of NLFT along with ATTF signed the 2024 Tripura Peace Accord with Government of India, Government of Tripura ending the 35 year old Insurgency in Tripura.

 Flag

 The NLFT has its own flag which consists of three colors: green, white, and red.
 The green portion of the flag symbolizes sovereignty over Tripura, the land to which they lay claim.
 The white portion of the flag signifies the peace they desire to.
 The color red represents the revolution and the blood that has been shed in the name of their revolution.
 The final part of the flag is the star which acts as the guiding light for the Borok during this struggle.